Our people

 Christine Hecker

 Christine is a classical musician and arts educator with a background in theatre production.
-As a farm girl from Saskatchewan she grew up taking piano, singing, and speech arts lessons and participating in community musical theatre and highschool drama productions.
+As a farm girl from Saskatchewan she grew up taking piano, singing, and speech arts lessons and participating in community musical theatre and high school drama productions.
 She moved to Ottawa to pursue her post-secondary education and has earned a diploma in Theatre Arts from Algonquin College, a Bachelor of Music and a Masters of Music, both in vocal performance, from the University of Ottawa.

 A camp director at heart, she loves teaching artists of all ages and engaging kids in high-energy, creative activities.
 She teaches drama, singing, piano, and speech arts as well as leading music and drama workshops and camps.
 One of her favourite gigs is working with OrKidstra-Sistema Ottawa, doing classroom music in their Kiddlywinks program, and as a choir director for the KidSingers program.
 She spends her summers as Production Manager for a Company of Fools doing Shakespeare in the Park, and works behind the scenes with many other local theatre companies throughout the year.